wp-plugins/wishpond-social-campaigns/readme.txt

 Social Sweepstakes and Social Offers are both extremely cost effective.

 * You can run unlimited campaigns for free for the first month.
-* Wishpond Social Sweepstakes costs $9 per month after the first month of free trial.
+* Wishpond Social Sweepstakes is free to try for the first month.
 You can run as many sweepstakes as you want and get as many participants as you like.
-* Wishpond Social Offers also costs $9 per month after the first month of free trial.
+* Wishpond Social Offers is also free to try for the first month.

 = Can I try out Social Campaigns free? =